St. Joseph’s/Candler Joins the Race to Fight Cancer during the Leukemia Cup Regatta Series of Events

-The 23rd annual Leukemia Cup Regatta will be held Saturday, Nov.
-16, 2019, at the Savannah Yacht Club, with smaller events held throughout the year.
+The date for the 2021 Leukemia Cup Regatta will be announced soon.
+It's held each year at the Savannah Yacht Club, with smaller events held throughout the year.
 St. Joseph’s/Candler is once again proud to be the presenting sponsor.

 The main weekend of events include a golf, in-shore junior fishing and tennis tournaments, a black-tie dinner & auction, a sporting clays tournament, as well as the signature weekend of sailing events.
 At the opening ceremonies, a cancer survivor speaks on the importance of the Leukemia & Lymphoma Society, and how it has helped them in their journey through drug research, education and financial assistance.